 - Set up a clearly designated rectangular play area with visible boundaries.

-- Identify the shark(s), either a player or the leader.
+- Identify the sharks (either players or the leaders).
 Everyone else will be minnows.

-- The shark stands in the middle of the play area and says “Fishy, fishy, come out and play!”
+- The sharks stand in the middle of the play area and say, “Fishy, fishy, come out to play!”

-- The minnows slowly walk towards the sharks.
+- The minnows slowly walk toward the sharks.

-- If a minnow is tagged, she or he becomes a shark.
+- If a minnow is tagged, they become a shark.